reactphp/stream/README.md

 Besides defining a few methods, this interface also implements the `EventEmitterInterface` which allows you to react to certain events.

+Every implementation of this interface MUST follow these event semantics in order to be considered a well-behaving stream.

+> Note that higher-level implementations of this interface may choose to define additional events with dedicated semantics not defined as part of this low-level stream specification.
+Conformance with these event semantics is out of scope for this interface, so you may also have to refer to the documentation of such a higher-level implementation.

 #### data event

 The `data` event will be emitted whenever some data was read/received